Open-source SaaS foundation

 MIT licensed

-• Full repository access
+• Full repository on GitHub

 • Agents.md guidance included